avaneev/prvhash/README.md

 in bits, minus the number of hash words in the system.

-Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing the PRNG period of the final output accordingly.
+Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding guaranteed security firewalls, and increasing the PRNG period of the final output accordingly.
+Note that any external PRNG output should be inputted via `Seed`, not `lcg`, as to not be subject to interference with the feedback path.
+The `lcg` is best used for unstructured sparse entropy input, it is preferred for hashing.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy